HOW THE NEW COVENANT OPERATES (EXCERPT OF EXCEPT YOUR RIGHTEOUSNESS SHALL EXCEED…)

 It is true that even in these simple admonitions we will be more successful if we ask the Lord to assist us.
 In all matters great and small we will be successful if we will call on God for His grace and mercy.
 God will help us—this is His everlasting promise.

-But God be thanked, that ye were the servants of sin, but ye have obeyed from the heart that form of doctrine which was delivered you.
+But God be thanked that though you were slaves of sin, yet you obeyed from the heart that form of doctrine to which you were delivered.
 (Romans 6:17)

 We must obey from the heart the doctrine advanced by Christ and His Apostles.
 God will enable us to do just that.